defenxor/dsiem/docs/commands.md

 Frontends also serve incoming request for configuration management from web UI.

-Backends receive events on the message queue channel, perform correlation based on configured directive rules, and then send results/alarms to elasticsearch through local filebeat.
+Backends receive events on the message queue channel, perform correlation based on configured directive rules, and then send results/alarms to elasticsearch through local Filebeat.

 Standalone mode perform both frontend and backend functions in a single dsiem instance directly, without the need for external message queue.